 Koda said nothing.

-My understanding is that samurai should be killed or forgiven, said Gompatchi, but never imprisoned.
+My understanding is samurai should be killed or forgiven, said Gompatchi, but never imprisoned.
 He referred the question to one of the samurai in his employ, a large, somber man from the Ishida Clan whose drooping eyelids and heavy features gave the impression of someone who was saddened irrevocably by the difficulties of the world.

 Or allowed to kill themselves, said the Ishida man.